girlrilaz/my_project_builder/README.md

 pip install -r requirements.txt
 ```

-If you need to extract the list of packages from this environment,
+If you need to extract the list of packages from this environment or another environment:

 ```
 pip freeze > requirements.txt